 The design intervention Ghata (Arabic word for cover) was framed within this complex landscape of humanitarian needs and national constraints, and the concept derived from refugees' own shelter construction practices.
 The Ghata project, designed in 2012 by CCECS, brings education to refugees in collective shelters and informal tented settlements during a protracted crisis, and builds capacity for educational continuity upon their return home.
 It is a holistic restorative built environment that makes high quality education accessible, increases knowledge attainment, reduces level of distress, and nurtures hope among displaced and refugee communities.

 The design of the Ghata unit is based on refugees' shelter building strategies using low-cost material found abundantly in local markets.
 It takes two refugees six hours to assemble a 20 square meter unit, three hours to disassemble it for reassembly in another location.
 The unit endures severe weather conditions with a lifespan that extends between 10 to 15 years, which is almost equal to the average stay of refugees during protracted crisis.
 Its portable and scalable model is designed to respond to the complex humanitarian needs and national constraints now and in the day after the crisis ends.
 Accordingly, the portable structure conforms to simplicity, portability, adaptability, scalability, climatic responsiveness, and economic efficiency.

-Ghata has transformed refugee education in non-formal settings during crises through its impactful design.
+Ghata, in partnership with Kayany Foundation, has transformed refugee education in non-formal settings during crises through its impactful design.
 Access to quality education from grade-school through university is imperative as an investment in the potential of young refugees as future leaders for relief, reconstruction and recovery in post-conflict Syria.
 Ghata structures represent an ordered environment, offering refugees a sense of stability and normalcy in the midst of chaos and uncertainties.